spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-projectors/creating-and-configuring-projectors.md

 }
 ```

 Just by adding a typehint of the event you want to handle makes our package call that method when the typehinted event occurs.
-All methods specified in your project can also make use of method injection, so you can resolve any dependencies you need in those methods as well.
+All methods specified in your projector can also make use of method injection, so you can resolve any dependencies you need in those methods as well.

 ## Getting the uuid of an event